ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 Note: the ``Index.html`` file renders with a bunch of broken links so I ignore it with ``--no-index`` and instead use a table of contents file as the entry point, using ``--toc``.
 This could probably be improved in future.

+You can also build the CoqDoc via ``make`` with:

+``make coqdoc``

+This will build both a light and verbose version of the CoqDoc as specified above.

 ## Potential Improvements

 I originally started to entitle this section "Future Work" but that would be misleading: I do not at the moment plan to carry out any future updates to this repository.
 That could change though, or others may want to contribute, so for that reason I am documenting a number of potential improvements to this project.
 More or less, they are in order of priority, by my estimation.